Merzasphor/MWSE/docs/source/lua/type/tes3leveledItem/count.rst

 count
 ====================================================================================================

 `number`_.
+Read-only.
 The number of possible options in the leveled object container.

 .. _`number`: ../../../lua/type/number.html